PeichenTsou/aipeggy-space-breakout/memory-bank/developmentPrinciples.md

 - [ ] Confidence rating validated
 - [ ] **AUTOMATIC MEMORY BANK UPDATE** - After finishing any action, automatically update memory bank with results and inform user
 - [ ] **NEW TASK OPTION** - Always offer user the option to start a new task after completion

+### Task Completion Workflow

+**MANDATORY 3-STEP PROCESS FOR ALL TASKS:**

+1. **✅ VERIFY TESTS** - First check all tests are successful

+   - Run comprehensive test suite (Unit, Integration, Functional)
+   - Ensure 100% test pass rate before proceeding
+   - Fix any failing tests immediately

+2. **📝 UPDATE MEMORY BANK** - Second update the memory bank

+   - Update activeContext.md with current project state
+   - Update progress.md with completed work
+   - Document all changes, bug fixes, and new features
+   - **CRITICAL: Memory bank MUST be updated before step 3**

+3. **🚀 ASK FOR NEW TASK** - Last ask to start new task
+   - Only after memory bank is fully updated
+   - Provide clear summary of completed work
+   - Offer to begin new development task

+**⚠️ NEVER skip step 2 - Always update memory bank before asking to start new task**

 ## Architecture Patterns